-These are solid and sturdy for studio, but they are heavy and take up space.
-If you think you’re going to do interviews outside of the studio, the portable ones are a better option.
+These are solid and sturdy for studio use, but they are extremely heavy and bulky.
+If you’re going to do interviews outside of the studio, portable stands are a better option.

 Audio Technica ATH-M30

-These are high-quality headphones, that will serve you well for recording, editing or listening to music.
-You’ll want to spend more on better quality headphones for yourself because you need to hear if there are any problems while you’re recording.
+These are high-quality headphones, that will serve you well for recording, editing or personal use.
+You’ll want to spend more on better quality headphones for yourself because you need to clearly monitor the quality of the audio while you’re recording or editing.

-For guests, you can get more budget-minded headphones.
-They don’t need to monitor recording quality.
+For guests, more budget-minded headphones will suffice.
+Guests don’t need to monitor recording quality.
 They just need to be able to hear everyone talking on the show and any audio playback.
-Guest headphones also help them tell if they are talking on-mic.
+Headphones also help the guest to tell if they are talking on-mic.